1978

 Imagination/Shattered/Respectable/Far Away Eyes/Love In Vain/

-Tumbling Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Tumbling Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash)

 Note: Soundboard recording was made.